theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 - Red asterisk which appears in the field means it's a mandatory field to be fulfilled
 - We can also add categories in the JIRA issue which is easier to identify and track later
 - Click on create and a notification appears that the issue has been created at top-right

+### Searching for Issues
+- We can see the recently created issues in Activity stream on dashboard
+- Issues created can be seen under "Your work" as well
+- Using "/" shortcut or search tab at the right top
+- Use Advanced search options to search for issues using filters ike status, assignee and type
+- We can apply multiple filters in search to narrow down the search
+- Use JQL (JIRA query langauge) to shortcut the filter request (Atlassian document can be really helpful for the query)
+-